 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements was the allowance for uncollectible property taxes.
+The most sensitive estimates affecting the financial statements were the allowance for uncollectible property taxes and the estimates related to pension and other postemployment benefits (OPEB) funding.